 Fingerprinting is an information-gathering technique that enables threat actors to profile and subsequently attack an application.
-The relevant data is acquired from the names and values specified in the HTTP header, that ultimately differentiate and profile an application.
+The relevant data is acquired from the names and values specified in the HTTP header, which ultimately differentiate and profile an application.

-Fingerprinting assesses the foundation of a site to determine characteristics such as, what server and software are running.
+This assesses the foundation of a site to determine characteristics such as, what server and software are running.
 Automated bots are often programmed to acquire this information and will also seek:

 - URL path case sensitivity

 - URL path patterns